symfony/symfony-docs/components/property_access/introduction.rst

 The PropertyAccess Component
 ============================

-    PropertyAccess component provides function to read and write from/to an object or array using a simple string notation.
+    The PropertyAccess component provides function to read and write from/to an object or array using a simple string notation.

 .. versionadded:: 2.2